SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### SharePoint Embedded site

+Minimum Requirements
-1. App type - A guest app
+1. App type - Owning app
 1. Credentials - SPE client id and SPE container
     -  Have permissions to Write and Create folder in the container
 1. Permission - "User.Read", "FileStorage.Container.Selected", "Files.ReadWrite"
+1. Add `Mobile and desktop application` - add redirect URI `http://localhost`

 ## Overview of the Sample App

 ### Description

-The sample app is called "MigrateABStoSPE" and it is designed to migrate files from an Azure Blob Storage (ABS) container to a SharePoint Online (SPE) container.
+The sample app is called "MigrateABStoSPE" and it is designed to migrate files from an Azure Blob Storage (ABS) container to a SharePoint Embedded (SPE) container.
 It uses Azure.Storage.Blobs and Newtonsoft.Json libraries for working with ABS and JSON data respectively.
 The app authenticates with both ABS and SPE using client credentials and performs the migration of files.

 ### Running the Sample App